BUFFALOLO/Module7Lesson2Assignment/README.md

 **Completion Criteria:**
 - The HTML document must include at least one example of each multimedia element (image, audio, video) related to the educational content.
 - Each multimedia element must be appropriately captioned or described to aid understanding.
-- The page should be structured semantically, with clear headings and descriptive text accompanying each multimedia element to contextualize its relevance to the educational content. <br>
+- The page should be structured semantically, with clear headings and descriptive text accompanying each multimedia element to contextualize its relevance to the educational content. <br> <br>

 **CRAFTING A SEMANTIC WEB DOCUMENT** <br> <br>